inclavare-containers/inclavare-containers/sgx-tools/README.md

-# runectl
+# sgx-tools
 ## Introduction
-`runectl` is a command line tool for inclavare-containers.
+`sgx-tools` is a command line tool for inclavare-containers.
-- Given the signature file of an Enclave, `runectl gen-token` command can generate the corresponding token file from aesmd service.
+- Given the signature file of an Enclave, `sgx-tools gen-token` command can generate the corresponding token file from aesmd service.
-- `runectl gen-qe-target-info` command can generate Quoting Enclave's target information file from aesm service.
+- `sgx-tools gen-qe-target-info` command can generate Quoting Enclave's target information file from aesm service.
-- Given the report file of an Enclave, `runectl gen-quote` command can generate quote file from aesm service.
+- Given the report file of an Enclave, `sgx-tools gen-quote` command can generate quote file from aesm service.

 ## Install Intel `aesmd` service
 ### Hardware requirements